JimMcL/measuring-mimicry/LinearMorphometrics/README.md

 ## Input

-- `data/mimics.csv` was copied from `../Trait table/Raw data table.csv`
+- `data/mimics.csv` was copied from `../Trait table/Raw data table.csv`, and 0 values were changed to `N/A` in columns `Constriction height` and `Constriction width` for both Prosomal constriction and Opisthosomal constriction.
 - `data/models.xlsx` was created by measuring ant traits that we considered homologous or analagous to the traits measured in the mimics.
 - `data/models.csv` was created by exporting `data/models.xlsx` as a CSV file.

 ## Processing

  - `R/Analysis.R` is an R script that reads the input data, analyses it and writes the output files.
 It can be run from within Rstudio or from the command line.
 This script is largely specific to our data set, however it calls the general-purpose functions in `R/general-functions.R`.
  - `R/general-functions.R` contains a number of general-purpose functions that could be used to perform a linear morphometric analysis on any data set.
+Refer to the documentation within the source for details.

 ## Output
 - `output/Linear morphometrics-accuracy-species.csv` - output file with row